IntelliTect-Samples/EWU-CSCD396-2023-Fall/README.md

 Here are the things that will be required to learn class concepts.
 The instructors will assume you already know these items.

-- Good grasp of the C# programming language, or at least the ability to apply knowledge of similar languages such as Java to learn app deployment concepts.
+- Good grasp of the C# programming language, or, at least the ability to apply knowledge of similar languages such as Java to learn app deployment concepts.
+- Grasp of basic aoplication programming concepts including building C# projects and calling libraries
-- Familiarity with web development ( HTML, CSS, JS )
+- Familiarity with web development
 - Familiarity with VS Code, Visual Studio or similar development environments
 - Understanding of how Git source control works with the ability to perform standard development workflows
 - Understanding of GitHub especially doing pull requests
-- Grasp of basic aoplication programming including building C# projects and calling libraries

 ## Tech Stack Installs/References